lynshao/Lab.github.io/_pages/about.md

   - /about.html
 ---

-The Intelligent Communication Lab, housed within the State Key Laboratory of Internet of Things for Smart City (SKL-IOTSC) at the University of Macau, is dedicated to pushing the frontiers of research and innovation in wireless communications and networking.
+The Intelligent Communication Lab is dedicated to pushing the frontiers of research and innovation in wireless communications and networking.
 We have a dual research focus:  one dedicated to uncovering fundamental insights, and the other focused on crafting practical solutions with real-world impact.
 To achieve these goals, we employ a blend of traditional techniques like signal processing and interdisciplinary methods such as data science, pioneering cutting-edge technologies that enhance the reliability and efficiency of various wireless communication systems.

 About the Supervisor
 ======

-I am an Assistant Professor at the State Key Laboratory of Internet of Things for Smart City ([SKL-IOTSC](https://skliotsc.um.edu.mo/)), University of Macau, and a Visiting Researcher at the Department of Electrical and Electronic Engineering ([EEE](https://www.imperial.ac.uk/electrical-engineering/)), Imperial College London.
+I will join the Department of Electrical and Electronic Engineering ([EEE](https://www.eee.hku.hk/)), University of Hong Kong as an Assistant Professor in August 2025.
+I am a Visiting Researcher at the Department of Electrical and Electronic Engineering ([EEE](https://www.imperial.ac.uk/electrical-engineering/)), Imperial College London.

 Please contact me by:

+> University of Hong Kong: ylshao@hku.hk

+> Imperial College London: y.shao@imperial.ac.uk

 > University of Macau: ylshao@um.edu.mo

-> Imperial College London: y.shao@imperial.ac.uk

 I am a Series Editor of IEEE Communication Magazine ([ComMag](https://www.comsoc.org/publications/magazines/ieee-communications-magazine/editorial-board)) for the track "Artificial Intelligence and Data Science for Communications", an Editor of IEEE Transactions on Communications ([TCOM](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=26)) in the area of Machine Learning and Communications, and an Editor of IEEE Communications Letters ([ComLett](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4234)) in the area of Machine Learning for Communications.